-The SV's model can be phrased as in the classical Colonel Blotto scenario, with "issues" and "votes" instead of "battlefields" and "soldiers".
-The game is asymmetric - the majority has more votes - and thus recalls
+The SV's model can be phrased as the classical Colonel Blotto scenario, with "issues" and "votes" instead of "battlefields" and "soldiers".
+The game is asymmetric - the majority has more votes - and thus recalls Colonel

-&lt;sup>4Note that neither vetoes or supermajority requirements, nor logrolling can overcome the problem posed by a systematic minority.
+&lt;sup>4Note that neither vetoes or supermajority requirements, nor log-rolling can overcome the problem posed by a systematic minority.
 If on each issue there is a fixed majority of, say, 60 percent, versus a fixed minority of 40 percent, then vetoes and supermajorities stall all voting, and logrolling has no role because the majority is always winning.

-Colonel Blotto analyses that allow for heterogeneous armies.
+Blotto analyses that allow for heterogeneous armies.
 It differs however on one important dimension: it is a decentralized Blotto game.
 Each voter, whether in the majority or in the minority, controls a number of votes, to be allocated to the different issues.
-In its military analogue, it is as if multiple, individual lieutenant colonels in each of the two armies controlled their own battalions and chose how to distribute them over the different battlefields.
+In its military analogue, it is as if multiple, individual lieutenant colonels in each of the two armies controlled, independently, their own battalions and chose how to distribute them over the different battlefields.
 Again, each battlefield is won by the army that deploys more soldiers.

 To our knowledge, the decentralized Blotto game has not been studied before.
-In this game, although the interests of all lieutenants within each army are perfectly aligned, decentralizing the centralized solution is generally not possible: the centralized solution requires centralized randomization and thus cannot be replicated unless the randomization can be communicated, and communication is truthful and believed.
+With communication within each army, lieutenants can in principle coordinate their strategies and the game reduces to the centralized Blotto game studied by Hart (2008).
+Without communication, however, although the interests of all lieutenants within each army are perfectly aligned, decentralizing the centralized solution is generally not possible: the centralized solution requires centralized randomization and thus cannot be replicated in the absence of communication.
 The decentralized Blotto game can be of independent interest, beyond the specific application to SV's.
 From lobbying to campaign spending, from patent races to fighting criminal networks, traditional applications of the centralized Blotto games can be extended profitably to situations where one or both sides consist of multiple independent actors.

-We start by studying the game in the absence of communication: we develop theoretical results, in particular results that will be useful for the experimental tests we describe in the second part of the paper.
+Because the decentralized game is new, we begin by developing some theoretical results, in particular results that will be useful for the experimental tests we conduct in the second part of this study.
 The game has many equilibria but, reverting to SV terminology, if the difference in size between the two groups is not too large, the minority is expected to win occasionally in all equilibria.
 We identify a class of simple strategies, neutral with respect to the issues and symmetric within each group, and characterize conditions under which profiles constructed with such strategies are equilibria.
-Strategies are such that each minority member concentrates her votes on a subset of issues, randomly chosen, and again induce a positive expected fraction of minority victories in equilibrium.
-In fact, the result is stronger and holds off equilibrium too: if each minority member concentrates her votes and does so randomly, the minority can guarantee itself a positive probability of victories, for any strategy by the majority, whether coordinated or not, and regardless of whether or not the minority voters all choose precisely the same strategy.
-When communication within each group is possible, the equilibria of the non-communication game continue to exist as chattering equilibria.
-However other equilibria exist, including the equilibria of the centralized Blotto game in which each of the two groups, the minority and the majority, acts as a single agent.
-Here we borrow from Hart (2008)'s results on discrete Blotto games and identify equilibria of the centralized Blotto game that hold for the parameter values we use in the laboratory.
-Again the theoretical prediction is a positive fraction of minority victories, in fact, interestingly, a very similar fraction to that predicted by our simple equilibrium strategies in the absence of effective communication, for the same parameter values.
+Their common feature is that each minority member concentrates her votes on a subset of issues, randomly chosen, again implying a positive expected fraction of minority victories in equilibrium.
+In fact, the result is stronger and holds off equilibrium too: if minority members concentrate their votes and do so randomly, the minority can guarantee itself a positive probability of victories, for any strategy by the majority, whether coordinated or not, and regardless of whether or not the minority voters all choose precisely the same strategy.

-$^5\mathrm{As}$ in Roberson (2006) if soldiers can be deployed continuously, or Hart (2008) if soldiers are discrete.
+&lt;sup>5As in Roberson (2006) if soldiers can be deployed continuously, or Hart (2008) if soldiers are discrete.